If you want your business to succeed in 2022 and beyond, you need to shape your marketing plans around these two key truths:

 Why video?
 Why mobile?

 That covers consumers, but what about B2B marketing?
 Are B2B buyers also watching videos?
 According to Google, yes.
 As early as 2015 about 70% of B2B buyers and researchers watched video to learn about a product or service.
-It’s safe to assume that number has grown in recent years as more digital natives take on the B2B buying role.
+It’s safe to assume that number has grown in recent years as digital native stake on the majority of B2B buying roles.

-Once you know that video is important whether you’re selling directly to consumers or to other businesses, the next question is: how are users consuming your videos?
+Once you know that video is important, the next question is: how are users consuming your videos?
 Are they sitting in front of their televisions and catching your TV spot between the cliffhanger and conclusion of their favorite show?
 Are they sitting in front of the computer doing deep research to choose between your service and your competitors?

 Probably not.
-They’re most likely to be sitting on their couch at home watching YouTube or scrolling through social media on a phone or tablet.
+They’re most likely to be watching YouTube or scrolling through social media on a mobile phone.
 In fact, YouTube reaches more adults during prime time on mobile in an average week than any cable network does.
 And 75% of adults watch YouTube at home on their mobile devices.
 Interestingly, YouTube mobile users say they are twice as likely to pay close attention while watching YouTube over watching television.

 In early 2018, a report by eMarketer predicted that more than 78% of digital video viewers would watch video on their mobile phones in 2018.
-Those numbers seem to have held up.
-More than 70% of YouTube watch time happened on mobile devices.
+As of April 2021, people under 55 were more likely to watch video on their mobile phone than on any other platform.

 With all this talk about how mobile is revolutionizing the video space, mobile video might start to sound like a huge undertaking.
 Before we get too overwhelmed, let’s cut through this tangle.
 Here’s what you absolutely must do to make mobile video successful: